-After DAS detects a problematic SQL statement that can be optimized, DAS also automatically optimizes the SQL statement.
+After DAS detects an abnormal SQL statement that can be optimized, DAS also automatically optimizes the SQL statement.
 DAS creates indexes for relevant tables to perform optimization.

 - Tracking and rollback

-After DAS starts automatic SQL throttling, DAS keeps tracking the performance of the database.
-If the workload of the database is not eased or the traffic is not reduced as much as expected, DAS rolls back the throttling operation and analyzes the root cause again.
+After DAS starts automatic SQL throttling, DAS keeps tracking the performance of a database.
+If the workload of the database is not eased or if the traffic is not reduced as much as expected, DAS rolls back throttling and detects the root cause again.

 - Log on to the DAS console.

 - In the left-side navigation pane, click Instance Monitoring.

 - On the Instance Monitoring page, find the instance for which you want to enable automatic throttling, and click the instance ID to go to the instance details page.